-74 Notwithstanding anything contained in "The Mineral Lands Act, 1884," or in "The Gold Fields Regulation Amendment Act, 1885," or in any other Act, the Minister may refuse to grant to any applicant or applicants any Mining Easement to construct and use any tramway in, through, and upon any Crown lands within a distance of Ten miles of any part of the said Railway except upon such conditions as to the construction and working of such tramway as the Minister may think But this Section shall not apply to any application for a fit to impose. mining easement to construct and use any tramway which shall be bonû fide used only for the more convenient and advantageous working of any section of mineral land held or occupied by the applicant or applicants, and not in any way for carrying goods and passengers for hire, or for carrying metals or minerals from or to any land held or occupied by any person other than the applicant or applicants, or for carrying metals or minerals obtained from any land held or occupied by any person other than the applicant or applicants.
+74 Notwithstanding anything contained in "The Mineral Lands Minister may Act, 1884," or in "The Gold Fields Regulation Amendment Act, refuse to grant 1885," or in any other Act, the Minister may refuse to grant to any applicant any Mining Easement to construct and use any tramway in, through, or upon any Crown lands within a distance of Ten miles of 49 Vict.
+No. 19, any part of the said Railway except upon such conditions as to the con- within Ten miles struction and working of such tramway as the Minister may think fit to impose; but this Section shall not apply to any application for a mining easement to construct and use any tramway which shall be bonå fide used only for the more convenient and advantageous working of any section of mineral land held or occupied by the applicant, and not in any way for carrying goods or passengers for hire, or for carrying metals or minerals from or to any land held or occupied by any person other than the applicant, or for carrying metals or minerals obtained from any land held or occupied by any person other than the applicant.